For the first time in modern U.S. history, leaders like you have to manage an incredible four generations:

 It's important to get to know each team member, so you don't fall back on these stereotypes coloring how you see them.
 Chances are, you're good about this with your generation, but less so with those in different generations.

-The better you work to get to know the person– their interests and goals– the easier it will be to lead them.
-They’ll trust you more, and you’ll know how to better motivate them.
+The better you work to get to know the person – their interests and goals – the easier it will be to lead them in spite of any generational differences.
+They'll trust you more, and you'll know how to better motivate them.
 That rings true across all generations.

 Want to get to know your people better, so you can build trust and better motivate them?
 Start here:

-- Here’s 81 questions you can use to start to get to know and build rapport with those on your team.
+- Here's 102 ways to build rapport with anyone of any generation on your team.

 - Start a free trial of Lighthouse to help you remember and organize what you learn, like remembering their birthdays and work anniversaries here.